gbirke/lebenplusplus/content/post/2022-08-25-nonviolent-agile-retrospectives.md

 Due to the time constraints, the team might not discuss some of the items with a lower priority.
 This is OK - if the underlying issues persist, the topics will come up in future retrospectives and get a higher priority.
+The facilitator may also stop discussions that need more in-depth communication and strategizing and move them to a separate meeting.

 ### Reflection